neondatabase/website/content/docs/guides/read-replica-data-analysis.md

 ## Delete the read replica

-When you are finished running analytics queries, you can delete the read replica it if no longer required.
+When you are finished running analytics queries, you can delete the read replica if it's no longer required.
 Deleting a read replica is a permanent action, but you can quickly create a new read replica if you need one again.

 To delete a read replica:

 1. In the Neon Console, select **Branches**.
 1. Select a branch.
 1. Under **Computes**, find the read-only compute endpoint you want to delete.
-Read replicas have a `R/O` type.
+Read replicas have a `RO replica` type.
-1. Click the compute endpoint kebab menu, and select **Delete**.
+1. Click the compute endpoint menu on the right side of the table, and select **Delete**.
 1. On the confirmation dialog, click **Delete**.

-That's it.
-The read replica is deleted.